-Aquifer testing procedures (aka pumping tests) are valuable hydrogeologic tools that may be applied to water well problems, water well maintenance and rehbilitation, groundwater monitoring well testing, injection well testing, and groundwater sustainability planning.
+Aquifer and water well testing procedures (aka pumping tests) are valuable hydrogeologic tools that may be applied to water well problems, water well maintenance and rehabilitation, groundwater monitoring well testing, injection well testing, and groundwater sustainability planning.
 There are many such procedures that are applicable to different problems involving different types of aquifers.

 Step testing usually involves starting to pump the well at a low rate and then increasing the pumping rate in successive steps in which the pumping rate is kept constant.
 The steps may be an hour or two long, but the actual conduct of the test depends on its purpose and on other factors such as how much pumped water can be disposed of without adverse effects.
 While the well is being pumped, the water level is measured in the well and any monitoring wells nearby.
 Step testing can also be used to estimate appropriate injection rates for new injection wells (for wastewater disposal et cetera) and to evaluate the degree of clogging in operating injection wells.
 In this case one might inject liquid at successive constant injection rates.
 The evaluation of the data is the same as for successive constant pumping rates.
 The technical page associated with this non-technical one describes a useful step test data analysis procedure.
 The procedure is valid for a type of groundwater aquifer that is overlain and underlain by low permeable beds (confined aquifer).
 It may also be used for shallow aquifers that contain the water table if they meet certain criteria described on the technical page (generally permeable surficial sand and gravel).